sssvip/blog-data/source/_posts/english/grammar.md

 - notes
 ---

-English is an important language,not only need to remember many vocabulary,but also need to remember and understand much grammar.
+English is an important language,not only need to remember many vocabularies,but also need to remember and understand much grammar.
-So I want to note some English grammar at this article,step by step to remember more and more English grammar and vocabulary.
+So I want to note some English grammar at this article,step by step to remember more and more English grammar and vocabularies.

 ### Use tools to check grammar
-There are many mistake include vocabulary and grammar when this article was finished.
+There are many mistakes include vocabularies and grammar when this article was finished.

 Then I found this website to check style and grammar: [http://www.polishmywriting.com/](http://www.polishmywriting.com/)